Unveiling horizons in quantum critical collapse: Remarks on approaches based on canonical quantization

-On the other hand, at the level of QFT on a fixed background, the validity of the approach in~\cite{Zahn:2025tnh} effectively rests on three independent assumptions:\footnote{With the implicit assumption of a quasi-free state (vanishing one-point function).
-While any nonzero one-point function can be absorbed into the classical background scalar as it is never $O(\hbar)$, one must then re-check that the new background scalar still solves the same geometry and preserves self-similarity.} \begin{itemize} \item (i) the chosen state is Hadamard (so point-splitting renormalization is well-defined and convergent); \item (ii) the anti-symmetric part of the two-point function ($i \Delta (x;x')$ from the canonical commutation relation, CCR) is homothety-covariant, thereby fixing the universal UV structure that yields the $ e^{2T} T V_{\mu \nu}$ term; \item (iii) one restricts to self-similar Hadamard states so that $e^{2T} \langle T_{\mu \nu} \rangle(x^i)$ holds (determined by the symmetric part of the two-point function), excluding other Hadamard states that do not respect self-similarity. \end{itemize} The justifications made in~\cite{Zahn:2025tnh} conflate these logically distinct requirements and, as stated, amount to assumptions rather than consequences.
+At the level of QFT on a fixed background, the argument in~\cite{Zahn:2025tnh} relies on three ingredients:\footnote{With the implicit assumption of a quasi-free state (vanishing one-point function).
+While any nonzero one-point function can be absorbed into the classical background scalar as it is never $O(\hbar)$, one must then re-check that the new background scalar still solves the same geometry and preserves self-similarity.} \begin{itemize} \item (i) the chosen state is Hadamard (so point-splitting renormalization is well-defined and convergent); \item (ii) a homothety-covariance property of the anti-symmetric part of the two-point function ($i \Delta (x;x')$ from the canonical commutation relation, CCR), understood as a property of the \emph{full} boundary-value problem, which controls the universal UV structure that yields the $ e^{2T} T V_{\mu \nu}$ term;\footnote{On a fixed, globally hyperbolic background with no additional boundary conditions, $\Delta$ is uniquely determined by the difference of the retarded and advanced Green’s functions, which is indeed homothety covariant in self-similar backgrounds like Hayward and Roberts.
+In critical collapse applications, however, one typically imposes further \emph{physical} conditions---most notably regularity and/or vanishing-flux requirements at similarity horizons and the center.
+In that case, the relevant object is the entire boundary-value problem, and homothety-covariance of $\Delta$ requires checking that the homothety maps this full set of inputs into itself.
+Since homothety is not an isometry, this invariance is not guaranteed \textit{a priori}.} \item (iii) one restricts to self-similar Hadamard states so that $e^{2T} \langle T_{\mu \nu} \rangle(x^i)$ holds (determined by the symmetric part of the two-point function). \end{itemize} The discussion in~\cite{Zahn:2025tnh} could benefit from a clearer separation of these logically distinct requirements; as presented, the argument appears to treat some of them as additional inputs rather than derived consequences.

 For (i) (Hadamard): in Hayward, Hadamard follows readily, as Hayward is a special CSS spacetime that also admits a timelike Killing vector, restoring the usual stationary framework (Appendix~\ref{sec:Hayward}).
 In Roberts, by contrast, establishing Hadamard is nontrivial because there is no timelike Killing vector and no general theorem that guarantees it.
 One can nevertheless obtain a Hadamard in/out state by exploiting the fact that Roberts asymptotically approaches Hayward: in the large-$r$ limit, the Klein-Gordon operator differs from its Hayward counterpart by terms that decay exponentially with all derivatives.
 Under this control, the asymptotically static machinery applies~\cite{Gerard:2016bbj}: the scattering map is tame, so pulling back the Hayward vacuum yields a Hadamard state on Roberts.
 Crucially, this hinges on special features of the Roberts-Hayward pair and does not automatically extend to generic self-similar critical spacetimes.
 The caveat is that in those broader settings, symplectic normalization or formal mode sums are insufficient to certify Hadamard without additional microlocal/regularity input.